1998–99 Houston Rockets season

+Season summary

+Off-season

-The Rockets had three first-round draft picks in the 1998 NBA draft, selecting shooting guard Michael Dickerson from the University of Arizona with the fourteenth overall pick, point guard Bryce Drew out of Valparaiso University with the 16th overall pick, and power forward, and Turkish basketball star Mirsad Türkcan with the 18th overall pick; the team also drafted shooting guard Cuttino Mobley from the University of Rhode Island with the 41st overall pick in the second round.
+The Rockets had three first-round draft picks in the 1998 NBA draft, selecting shooting guard Michael Dickerson from the University of Arizona with the 14th overall pick, point guard Bryce Drew out of Valparaiso University with the 16th overall pick, and power forward, and Turkish basketball star Mirsad Türkcan with the 18th overall pick; the team also drafted shooting guard Cuttino Mobley from the University of Rhode Island with the 41st overall pick in the second round.
 However, Türkcan never played for the Rockets, and was later on traded to the Philadelphia 76ers.

-To replace the retiring Clyde Drexler, the Rockets acquired All-Star forward, and six-time NBA champion Scottie Pippen from the Chicago Bulls, and signed free agent Antoine Carr, who previous had two NBA Finals appearances with the Utah Jazz.
-Pippen, Hakeem Olajuwon and Charles Barkley had previously played together on the U.S. Men's basketball team in the 1996 Summer Olympics in Atlanta, Georgia.
+After the retirement of All-Star guard Clyde Drexler, the Rockets acquired All-Star forward, and six-time NBA champion Scottie Pippen from the Chicago Bulls, and signed free agent Antoine Carr, who previous had two NBA Finals appearances with the Utah Jazz.
+Pippen, Hakeem Olajuwon and Charles Barkley had previously played together on the U.S. Men's basketball team during the 1996 Summer Olympics in Atlanta, Georgia.